 - Intensive English students are expected to attend each 8-week session of their coursework. for the length of their I-20 immigration document (issued for 5 sessions in length).
 IEP students are only eligible for a vacation session only after completing at least 4 consecutive sessions.

 Leave of Absence

 - Any student unable to continue in the program in a required session for any reason may request a leave of absence, by direct request to the IEP director.
 If not eligible for a vacation session, a student in this situation will have their visa status terminated, and be required/advised to depart from the U.S.

-Email: Per UCCS policy, students are required to have and use their UCCS email address and check it regularly for UCCS and GEO communications.
+Email: Per UCCS policy, students are required to have and use their UCCS email address and check it regularly for UCCS and International Affairs communications.
 All students are responsible for any communications sent to their UCCS email address.

-Testing: For academic admission to UCCS a KITE test score of minimum 460 within the past two years is required.
+Testing: For academic undergraduate admission to UCCS a KITE test score of minimum 460 within the past two years is required.
+Graduate programs may have higher requirements.
 Students (both UCCS students and non-UCCS students) are allowed to take the KITE test no more than once per academic term (fall, spring, summer).